hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

 ## __MemoizeLSB

 This is like [<<__Memoize>>](#__memoize), but the cache has Late Static Binding.
 Each subclass has its own memoize cache.

+You can clear the cache with `HH\clear_lsb_memoization`.
+This should only be used **in tests** where:
+- the component being tested is meant to be immutable/idempotent for the entire request
+- the test needs to cover multiple initial states, where only one would truly be reachable in a single request

 ## __MockClass